peter-grainger/GROK-ruby/excercises/classes.md

 Some key rubyisms:

-- contructors have the function name `initialize`
+- constructors have the function name `initialize`
 - instance variables have the prefix `@`
 - Getters automatically created with the keyword `attr_reader`
 - Setters automatically created with the keyword `attr_writer`